AbhiramAtluri/Zendesk-Coding-Challange/README.md

 **Requirements<br/>**

-● Connect to the Zendesk API
+● Connect to the Zendesk API<br/>
-● Request all the tickets for your account
+● Request all the tickets for your account<br/>
-● Display them in a list
+● Display them in a list<br/>
-● Display individual ticket details
+● Display individual ticket details<br/>
-● Page through tickets when more than 25 are returned
+● Page through tickets when more than 25 are returned<br/>